 Araku Valley farmers cultivate a wide variety of organic and sustainably grown crops, such as Coffee, Chilly, Millets and more, which are then fine-graded and quality-tested before being distributed.

 Nature Bio Foods’ Araku Valley project is nestled in the Eastern Ghats of Andhra Pradesh, India.
-This picturesque valley is located at an average elevation of around 1,200 meters (4,000 feet) above sea level.
+This picturesque valley is located at an average elevation of around 920 meters (3,000 feet) above sea level.
 Situated amidst lush green hills and verdant forests, the project benefits from the region’s unique microclimate and fertile soil.
-Araku Valley is known for its coffee and tea plantations, which thrive in the moderate temperatures and abundant rainfall of the area.
+Araku Valley is known for its coffee plantations, which thrive in the moderate temperatures and abundant rainfall of the area.
 The project covers various locations within the Araku Valley, taking advantage of the valley’s natural beauty and favourable agricultural conditions.

 NBF’s Project Araku Valley